saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-19-saltstack-overview.md

 ### Salt-minion

 A system that is being controlled by a Salt-master is called a <b>Salt-minion</b>.
-The Salt-master controls the system through a salt-minion process that is running on the system that is being managed.
+The Salt-master controls the minion through a salt-minion process that is running on the system that is being managed.
 The minion can run on (almost) any system that allows for a Python interpreter.

 {:refdef: style="text-align: center;"}
 ![SaltStack minion](/img/salt_minion.png "SaltStack minion")